In this section we look at the HM Revenue and Customs (HMRC) rules about pension savings. There are limits on:

 The tapered annual allowance for high earners

 The annual allowance is reduced or ‘tapered’ for higher earners.
 The annual allowance will be reduced if your ‘Threshold income’ and ‘Adjusted income’ exceed the limits in a year.
 For every £2 that your Adjusted Income exceeds the limit, your annual allowance is reduced by £1.
 Your annual allowance cannot be reduced below the minimum.
-These limits changed from April 2020.
+These limits changed from April 2020 and then again from April 2023.
 The table below shows the limits that apply.

 Flexible benefit access and the annual allowance